ThomasFroech/Zither_Unterlegeblatt_Editor/README.md

 When printed on standard DIN A4 paper, the resulting sheets will be directly playable on a standard 6/25 zither

-Disclaimer: This Project was largely developed with the help of AI and is not intended to be used commercially!
+Disclaimer: This Project was cerated just for fun and was largely developed with the help of AI and is not intended to be used commercially!

 ### Features